 India’s economic robustness hinges on the effective movement of goods and raw materials throughout the nation.
-This is facilitated by a resilient transportation infrastructure encompassing rail, road, air, and waterways.
+A strong transportation network of rail, road, air, and waterways ensures smooth logistics.
 Simultaneously, the Goods and Services Tax guarantees that businesses utilizing these modes of transportation contribute their equitable portion of taxes.

 What is an e-way Bill?